EternalBlue3/The-Syracuse-Conjecture/README.md

 This program works by trying to try every number in existence and seeing if a number breaks the pattern of ending up in a 4, 2, 1 loop.

 If you want to learn more about this problem click here: https://www.youtube.com/watch?v=094y1Z2wpJg

+I attached a file with what I have personally generated ("Syracuse_Conjecture_file.txt").
+I generated further but the file size was too big to upload to github.